 Connecting traders with opportunities

-The S&P Global Commodity Insights Nodal Trader Conference is the must-attend event for the trading community.
-We are gathering senior-level traders, investors, utilities, regulators, and representatives of the ISOs and RTOs to discuss updates on the past year and examine the future as markets continue to evolve.
+The Nodal Trader Conference is the key event of the year for the US power trading community.
+Held for over 20 years, it brings together senior-level traders, investors, utilities, regulators, and representatives of the ISOs and RTOs to explore the challenges for nodal trading and how the markets operate for traders, independent power generators, and utilities.

 Networking, bonus content, and more

 Do more with your registration.
-You'll receive access to our networking app in advance of the event.
+You'll receive access to our networking app before the event.
 Use it to:

 • Connect—Use 1:1 messaging to introduce yourself.
 Conversations are saved and searchable for your convenience.